unep-grid/helm-charts/README.md

 ## Additional information

-The Helm package has been reviewed by [SixSq](https://sixsq.com/) in May 2023.
+The Helm package has been reviewed by [SixSq](https://sixsq.com/) in May and July 2023.